 Newco is incorporated in the State of Delaware.
 The rights of stockholders of Newco will generally be governed by Delaware law and Newco's restated certificate of incorporation and bylaws.
 The following is a summary of the material provisions of Newco's restated certificate of incorporation and bylaws.
-This summary is not complete and is qualified by reference to Delaware statutory and common law and the full texts of Newco's restated certificate of incorporation and bylaws, which are attached as Annexes II and III to this proxy statement/prospectus.
+This summary is not complete and is qualified by reference to Delaware statutory and common law and the full texts of Newco's restated certificate of incorporation and bylaws.
+It is a summary is not complete and bylaws, which are attached as Annexes II and III to this proxy statement/prospectus.